The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 What Ralph is good at

-Ralph shines when the work is a queue of small, verifiable, independent items:
+Ralph fits work that is a queue of small, verifiable, independent items:

-Common thread: each item fits in one context window, each item has a mechanical check (tests pass, types compile), and no item depends on the loop "remembering" another.
+Common thread: each item fits in one context window, each item has a mechanical check (tests pass, types compile), and no item depends on the loop remembering another.
+Everything Ralph-shaped is at /type/ralph.

 Where Ralph fails